timss/vimconf/README.md

 update this config without
 having to maintain your personal changes.
 It will be sourced automatically.
 As for Gvim I'd still recommend using .vimrc.local since noexrc is enabled.

+Other than that it's just to hack away.
+Everything is neatly explained.

 ### Preview
 ![Preview](http://i.imgur.com/rdTew.png "Vim screenshot")